top of page

 • Evaluate supply chain and shipping: If your product will be shipped long distances or handled frequently, PET’s impact resistance can reduce breakage and returns.

-• Factor in brand image and consumer expectations: Premium brands often prefer glass for its luxury feel, while aluminum offers a modern, sleek look.
+• Factor in brand image and consumer expectations: Premium brands often prefer glass for its luxury feel.
+Aluminum offers a modern, sleek look.
 PET suits brands focused on convenience and durability.

 • Test packaging compatibility: Conduct trials to ensure the jar material does not interact with the product or degrade under hot-fill conditions.

-• Review cost implications: Aluminum and glass generally cost more than PET, but durability and sustainability benefits may justify the investment.
+• Review cost implications: Aluminum and glass generally cost more than PET.
+However, durability and sustainability benefits may justify the investment.

 The upcoming EU Packaging and Packaging Waste Regulation (PPWR) is reshaping how brands choose cosmetic packaging.
-PPWR places strong emphasis on recyclability, recycled content, and reducing unnecessary packaging.
-For hot‑fill cosmetics, this means materials must not only withstand high temperatures but also meet stricter circularity requirements.
+PPWR emphasizes recyclability, recycled content, and reducing unnecessary packaging.
+For hot-fill cosmetics, materials must withstand high temperatures and meet stricter circularity requirements.
 Packaging that is difficult to recycle, too heavy, or made from mixed materials may face higher costs, design restrictions, or reduced market acceptance.
 As a result, brands are increasingly prioritizing materials with clear recycling pathways and lower environmental impact.

 © Norse Packaging